prageethw/vfarcic.github.io/devops23/on-site-workshop.md

 * Introduction.
 * Management crash course on Kubernetes, Microservices, CI/CD.
-* Explanation of Telstra tools, practices, and architecture.
+* Explanation of Telstra tools, practices, and architecture(led by Telstra team).
 * Discussion about microservices.
 * Discussion about Docker and schedulers.